Looking for the best day trips from Washington D.C.? This guide is packed with 17 brilliant day trip ideas for you to explore.

 Shenandoah National Park, Virginia

 Nature lovers, rejoice!
-At around 2 hours from Washington DC, Shenandoah National Park is a fairly easy day day excursion (or weekend trip) from the city.
+At around 2 hours from Washington DC, Shenandoah National Park is a fairly easy day day excursion (or weekend escapes) from the city.

 Annapolis, Maryland